Avions Voisin “C1”, Belvalette, Paris, 1921

 Gabriel Voisin, pioneer of French aviation, founded the "Société Anonyme des Aéroplanes G. Voisin".
 Created to produce aircrafts, at the end of the First World War the company was converted to car production using all the experience gained in the aircraft field.
-This meant that aeronautical studies, which developed greatly during World War I, had an unusual application on the car bodies: the wide use of aluminium, aerodynamics, functionality and originality.
+This led to the application of aeronautical studies, which had a large development during World War I, on car bodies: the wide use of aluminium, aerodynamics, functionality and originality.
 The badge of the firm shows a stylized dove whose shape recalls the Egyptian goddess Isis.
-In 1937, the economic crisis forced Gabriel Voisin to sell his shares; in 1940 the company was acquired by Gnome et Rhone and returned to aircraft production.
-To Gabriel Voisin we owe several innovations such as the reverse light, Cotal electromagnetic gearbox use and large glass surfaces.
+In 1937, the economic crisis forced Gabriel Voisin to sell his shares; in 1940 the company was acquired by Gnome et Rhone and went back to aircraft production.
+We owe Gabriel Voisin several innovations such as the reverse light, Cotal electromagnetic gearbox use and large glass surfaces.

-The car on show in the museum is fitted with a Knight type sleeve valve engine and the bodywork, created by Alfred Belvalette, has distinctive windows which could be folded to disappear inside the door.
+The car displayed at the museum is fitted with a Knight type sleeve valve engine and the bodywork, created by Alfred Belvalette, has distinctive windows which could be folded and disappeared inside the door.

 Thanks to Paolo Carlini and Ivano Mercanzin for the images.

 2013 Shooting, Ruoteclassiche, Voisin.